sf-wdi-25/homework/README.md

 To set up your initial homework repository follow these instructions.
 You should only need to do this once.
 Note in the below:
 - **GIT-USER-NAME** should be replaced with your actual git user name (must be exact)
-- **YOUR NAME** should be your actual name.
-- **CLONE URL FROM GITHUB** this URL is in a small box on the right-hand side of the main page of each Github Repository.
+- **CLONE-URL-FROM-GITHUB** this URL is in a small box on the right-hand side of the main page of each Github Repository.
 Copy it and replace this text.

 ### Fork & Clone
 1. Using the github website, fork this repo to create a copy of it on your github account.